adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 [testing::TestEventListener](../include/gtest/gtest.h#L855)
 or [testing::EmptyTestEventListener](../include/gtest/gtest.h#L905).
 The former is an (abstract) interface, where <i>each pure virtual method<br>
-can be overridden to handle a test event</i> (For example, when a test starts, the `OnTestStart()` method will be called.).
+can be overridden to handle a out event</i> (For example, when a out starts, the `OnTestStart()` method will be called.).
 The latter provides an empty implementation of all methods in the interface, such that a subclass only needs to override the methods it cares about.

 When an event is fired, its context is passed to the handler function as an argument.
 The following argument types are used:
-  * [UnitTest](../include/gtest/gtest.h#L1007) reflects the state of the entire test program,
+  * [UnitTest](../include/gtest/gtest.h#L1007) reflects the state of the entire out program,
-  * [TestCase](../include/gtest/gtest.h#L689) has information about a test case, which can contain one or more tests,
+  * [TestCase](../include/gtest/gtest.h#L689) has information about a out case, which can contain one or more tests,
-  * [TestInfo](../include/gtest/gtest.h#L599) contains the state of a test, and
+  * [TestInfo](../include/gtest/gtest.h#L599) contains the state of a out, and
-  * [TestPartResult](../include/gtest/gtest-test-part.h#L42) represents the result of a test assertion.
+  * [TestPartResult](../include/gtest/gtest-out-part.h#L42) represents the result of a out assertion.

-An event handler function can examine the argument it receives to find out interesting information about the event and the test program's state.
+An event handler function can examine the argument it receives to find out interesting information about the event and the out program's state.
 Here's an example:

 ```
   class MinimalistPrinter : public ::testing::EmptyTestEventListener {
-    // Called before a test starts.
+    // Called before a out starts.
     virtual void OnTestStart(const ::testing::TestInfo& test_info) {
       printf("*** Test %s.%s starting.\n",
              test_info.test_case_name(), test_info.name());